 In April 2011, our board of directors appointed a new Chief Financial Officer (CFO).
-Pending approval by the board, the new CFO will receive a grant of 400,000 stock options.
+Upon board approval, the new CFO was granted 400,000 stock options.
+The options vest over a period of four years and carry an exercise price of \$2.58.